"Bonfire trousers - £4 a pair" reads a handwritten sign outside a charity shop.

 The main attraction in the moderately-sized town is Lewes Castle, a towering Norman fortress.
 Even if you're not into your Norman history, it's worth climbing to the top of the battlements for the views over Sussex (did we mention that Lewes is partial to a hill?).
 While you're there, pop into the adjoining archaeology museum where a mini-cinema tells the story of Lewes from prehistoric to Victorian times.

-Once you're warmed up from trekking hose hills, cool off with a dip in the oldest documented freshwater outdoor public swimming pool in the UK.
+Once you're warmed up from trekking those hills, cool off with a dip in the oldest documented freshwater outdoor public swimming pool in the UK.
 Pells Pool opens from May-October every year, a 43m x 26m lido with exercise lane, paddling pool, changing rooms and toilets, and lawn area.
 If you're wary of cold water, visit towards the end of the season, when it's hopefully been warmed up.
 Be warned though: tickets sell out on a sunny day.

 For a dash of culture, head to Lewes Depot — based in the former Harveys Depot.
 Located near the station, this independent cinema and arts venue offers new-release film screenings, arthouse films and NT Live broadcasts, live music and supper clubs.
 It's also got an all-day cafe and bistro.